 |(1 + Discount rate)squared by the number of periods of discounting|

 The simplest and least accurate evaluation technique is the payback method.
-This approach is still heavily used, because it provides a very fast “back of the envelope” calculation of how soon a company will earn back its investment.
-This means that it provides a rough measure of how long a company will have its investment at risk, before earning back the original amount expended.
+This approach is still heavily used, because it provides a very fast calculation of how soon a company will earn back its investment.
+This means that it provides a rough measure of how long a business will have its investment at risk, before earning back the original amount expended.
 Thus, it is a rough measure of risk.
 There are two ways to calculate the payback period, which are:

 For example, ABC Company has received a proposal from a manager, asking to spend $1,500,000 on equipment that will result in cash inflows in accordance with the following table:

 The total cash flows over the five-year period are projected to be $2,000,000, which is an average of $400,000 per year.
 When divided into the $1,500,000 original investment, this results in a payback period of 3.75 years.
 However, the briefest perusal of the projected cash flows reveals that the flows are heavily weighted toward the far end of the time period, so the results of this calculation cannot be correct.

 Instead, the cost accountant runs the calculation year by year, deducting the cash flows in each successive year from the remaining investment.
 The results of this calculation are: